-If you are starting to homeschool after your children have spent many years in school outside your home, it may take awhile to figure out how they learn best, because time in a public or private school can turn anyone into a “workbook” learner.
+Please note: If you are starting to homeschool after your children have spent many years in school outside your home, it may take a while to figure out how they learn best because time in a public or private school can turn anyone into a “workbook” learner.

-Rushing into a curriculum purchase, then, is an almost instant recipe for disappointment and frustration.
+But rushing into a curriculum purchase willy-nilly is a sure-fire recipe for disappointment and frustration.

 So sit back, pour yourself a cup of coffee or tea, take a deep breath, and read on before you buy that first book!
 (But don’t panic if you’ve already spent some money – there’s always used book sales.)